Questions and answers on the SNB's independence and its relationship with the Confederation

 What is meant by functional independence?

-Functional independence refers to the fact that the SNB and its organisational bodies are prohibited from seeking or accepting instructions either from the Federal Council or the Federal Assembly or any other body in fulfilling its monetary tasks (art.
+Functional independence refers to the fact that the SNB and its organisational bodies are prohibited from seeking or accepting instructions from either the Federal Council or the Federal Assembly or any other body in fulfilling its monetary tasks (art.
 6 NBA).
 Consequently, monetary policy decisions are taken solely by the body charged by the NBA with this task, the Governing Board (Questions and answers on the SNB as a company).

 Does functional independence mean that the SNB can conduct monetary policy without any supervision by the Confederation?

-No. Firstly, the independence granted to the SNB does not apply absolutely, but only with regard to the fulfilment of its statutory mandate.
-Secondly, as a counterbalance to its independence, the NBA places upon the SNB - specifically the Governing Board - the duty of accountability and the duty to provide information towards the Federal Assembly and the Federal Council.
+No. First, the independence granted to the SNB does not apply absolutely, but only with regard to the fulfilment of its statutory mandate.
+Second, as a counterbalance to its independence, the NBA places upon the SNB - specifically the Governing Board - the duty of accountability and the duty to provide information towards the Federal Assembly and the Federal Council.
 Every year, the SNB submits an accountability report to the Federal Assembly on how it has fulfilled its statutory tasks.
 It also explains its monetary policy to the relevant parliamentary committees.
 The SNB and the Federal Council discuss the economic situation and monetary policy, as well as topical issues relating to the Confederation's economic policy.
 Before decisions of major economic or monetary importance, the Federal Council and the SNB keep one another informed of their intentions.